ShZil/network-utilities/Scanner/README.md

 So, I've asked ChatGPT to rewrite `class PacketSniffer` and remove `self.cursor` and `self.db_conn`.
 I was slightly annoyed by the token limit it had on responses, but I got it to work.
 Just copied the result, did some code review on it.

+[23:42] And.......
+Still doesn't work.

+[23:44] Since I know how I'm inserting and changing stuff in the SQL database, I can just have a counter that goes up by one (in `__iter__`), and yield the packet with that ID.
+I can even use `get_packet`, it's that easy.

+[23:52] BUGFIX: Well, the error's gone now, so it worked!